Tips and tricks Best practice guides, FAQ & more

 Behavior-driven development (BDD) is a methodology in Agile software development that aims to narrow the communication gaps between team members.
-In this method, collaboration between developers, QA and non-technical or business participants in a software project is encouraged.
+In this method, the collaboration between developers, QA and non-technical or business analysts in a software project is encouraged.
 It encourages teams to use conversation and real-world examples to foster a better and shared understanding of how the application should behave.

 The Behavior Driven Development process

 It emerged from test-driven development (TDD), where tests are written before code and passing the tests is the critical driver of software development.
 BDD makes use of the general techniques and principles of TDD while providing all relevant teams with a shared process to collaborate on software development.

 This shared process is facilitated through the use of a simple domain-specific language (DSL) using normal language constructs, such as English-like sentences, that express the behavior and expected outcomes.